Jacques Rudolph: Domestic cricket

-Twenty20 Cup

 He made his Twenty20 debut for Yorkshire at Grace Road against Leicestershire in a televised game on 22 June 2007 during the Twenty20 Cup.
 In a rain reduced game (16 overs) he was the 2nd victim of a Jeremy Snape hat-trick having scored 3 from 4 balls.
 He fared considerably better in the Roses match at Old Trafford, scoring 48* from 38 balls (3 fours, 2 sixes) in a losing total of 113, and remained not out until the final game of the group stages against Derbyshire.

-English County Cricket - Glamorgan

 On 18 September 2013, Rudolph signed a two-year contract with Glamorgan subject to approval from the South African Cricket Board.
 He replaced Australian Marcus North as Glamorgan's overseas player.
 He stayed with the club for the 2015 season, and has been announced as their continued overseas player for the 2016 season.